score-p/scorep_plugin_perfcomponent/README.md

 ##Usage

 Before using this, be sure that you are allowed to measure the counters.
-It might be the case, that you have to change your paranoid level in `/proc/sys/kernel/perf_event_paranoid`.
+For unprivileged users, it might be necessary to change the paranoid level in `/proc/sys/kernel/perf_event_paranoid`.
 It should be 0 or -1.

 Paranoid levels: